HAN767/XwinTox/README.md

-as being a freedom in itself; we note that while the GPL and Stallman's principles in general are a good thing that have promoted within software a greater level of the freedoms all are entitled to, it has not gone far enough: it is too easy for corporate entities to eke out a hegemonic position within free software projects.
+as being a freedom in itself; we note that while the GPL and Stallman's principles in general are a good thing that have promoted within software a greater level of the freedoms all are entitled to, it has not gone far enough: it is too easy for corporate entities to carve out a hegemonic position within free software projects.
-Regardless, XwinTox and Toxaemia are free software; XwinTox and Toxaemia may be used under the provisions of the GPL version 3.0 or later, which may be found in full form in CPYRIGHT.ALT within the toxaemia_src folder.
+Regardless, XwinTox and Toxaemia are free software; XwinTox and Toxaemia may be used under the provisions of the GPL version 3.0 or later, which may be found in full form in the file CPYRIGHT.
 LibSunshine, the Sunshine Software Support Library, may be used under the provisions of the ZLib Licence, a copy of which is included within the file CPYRIGHT in the libsunshine_src folder.

 Building